Isospectral Cayley graphs with even and odd spectrum: Even/odd Cayley graphs over finite commutative rings

 Let $\ff_q$ be a finite field of $q$ elements and let $k$ be a positive integer such that $k \mid q-1$.
-Taking $G=\ff_q$ and $P_k = \{x^k : x \in \ff_q^*\}$ we have the \textit{generalized Paley graph} (GP-graphs for short) and the corresponding GP sum graph $\G^+(k,q)$ (for general information on these graphs see the works of Podestá and Videla).
+Taking $G=\ff_q$ and $P_k = \{x^k : x \in \ff_q^*\}$ we have the \textit{generalized Paley graph} (GP-graphs for short) and the corresponding GP sum graph $\G^+(k,q)$ (for general information on these graphs see the works of Nguyen and coauthors and Podestá-Videla).

 One can consider mirror di-Cayley graphs over $\ff_q$ in the family $\mathcal{F}$ generalizing in some way the GP-graphs.
 Namely, for $k \mid q-1$, we have the three mirror di-Cayley (sum) graphs

 The criterion for integrality (and even/odd parity) of these graphs is very simple. \begin{prop} Let $q=p^m$ for some $m \in \N$ with $p$ prime and let $k \in \N$ such that $k\mid q-1$.
 Then, we have that $MX^*(\ff_q; P_k, \{0\})$ is integral, $MX^*(\ff_q; P_k, P_k)$ is even and $MX^*(\ff_q; P_k, P_k \cup \{0\})$ is odd if and only if $k\mid \frac{q-1}{p-1}$. \end{prop}